jose-troche/GlassARDroneCommanderPy/README.md

 * Clone this repo
 * With Android Studio or Android Developer Tools, compile and deploy this application to Google Glass
-* In your computer, listen on the Bluetooth serial port and pipe it to ardrone_commmander.py:
+* In your computer, listen on the Bluetooth serial port and pipe it to `ardrone_commmander.py`:

 ```
-    cd GlassQuadcopterCommander
+    cd GlassARDroneCommanderPy
-    adb install -r out/production/GlassQuadcopterCommander/GlassQuadcopterCommander.apk
+    adb install -r out/production/GlassARDroneCommanderPy/GlassARDroneCommanderPy.apk
     cat < /dev/tty.Bluetooth-SerialPort | ./ardrone_commander.py
 ```
 * In Google Glass:
-    * Launch Quadcopter Commander (via Launchy)
+    * Launch `Quadcopter Commander` (via Launchy)
     * Connect to your computer's Bluetooth serial port
-    * Pilot your ARDrone!
+    * Take off and pilot your ARDrone!